+ What is HanaHaus?

 + How can you find out about events at HanaHaus?

-Events will be posted on the HanaHaus website and app, as well as on the marquee on the building at 456 University Ave.
+Events will be posted on the HanaHaus website, as well as on the marquee on the building at 456 University Ave (for select events).
 You can also find details through Eventbrite.

 + How can you reserve the space for an event?